nlpsandbox/phi-annotator-example/README.md

 participate by developing and submitting an NLP Sandbox tool.

 This repository provides an example implementation of the [NLP Sandbox Date Annotator API] written in Python-Flask.
-An NLP Sandbox date annotator takes as input a clinical note (text) and outputs a list of predicted date annotations found in the clinical note.
-Here dates are identified using regular expressions.
+An NLP Sandbox PHI annotator takes as input a clinical note (text) and outputs a list of predicted PHI annotations found in the clinical note.
+Here PHIs are identified using regular expressions.

-This tool is provided to NLP developers who develop in Python as a starting point to package their own date annotator as an NLP Sandbox tool (see section [Development](#Development)).
+This tool is provided to NLP developers who develop in Python as a starting point to package their own PHI annotator as an NLP Sandbox tool (see section [Development](#Development)).
 This section also describes how to generate a tool "stub" using [openapi-generator] for 50+ programming languages-frameworks.
 This repository includes a GitHub CI/CD workflow that lints, tests, builds and pushes